In Texas it is illegal for children to have unusual haircuts.

 In Connecticut pickles must bounce to officially be considered pickles.

 In California nobody is allowed to ride a bicycle in a swimming pool.

 In Wisconsin it is illegal to serve apple pie in public restaurants without cheese.

 In Delaware it is illegal to wear pants that are “form-fitting” around the waist.

 In Arizona you may not have more than two dildos in a house.

-This photo of a Bangkok prison fighter was taken by Offset photographer Aaron Joel Santos.
+This photo of the marshland along Denmark's Wadden Sea was taken by by Offset photographer Henrik Emtkjær Hansen.
 Offset is a new curated collection of high-end commercial and editorial photography and illustration.
 Discover more stunning Offset images here.